AndrejsGrocs/Dolphin-Bank-Sustainable-Investments/README.md

 ## :raised_hands: :pray:
 **Big Special Thanks to Natalia Maca for help in design.** [Natalia Maca Website](https://nataliamaca.com/)</br>

+Feel free to contact us with your offers!

 This project was made on the final project phase during the studies in Digital Career Institute.